movebank/movebank-api-doc/movebank-api.md

 		- Example 3: Tracks with points and density maps (public data)

 ## Introduction
-The Movebank API allows access to the Movebank database using HTTP requests or through external programs such as R or Java programs.
-Below are details and examples for “pulling” data from Movebank using HTTP/CSV requests, using JSON/JavaScript, and relevant information about security and access controls.
+Movebank's REST API allows access to pull data from Movebank using HTTP or JSON requests made in a web browser or through external programs such as R. Below are details, example requests, and relevant information about security and access controls.

 ## Security, data access and authentication
 Data access is defined by users for each study in Movebank following [Movebank's permissions options](https://www.movebank.org/node/43).
 Therefore if no username and password are provided, results will be restricted to data that users have made publicly available.
 If a username and password are provided, results will be restricted to data that the user has access to.
 To access tracking actual data, including for visualization on external websites, the username (or the public) needs permission to download data.